Deoria Sadar railway station

 Deoria Sadar railway station is a main railway station in Deoria district, Uttar Pradesh.
-It is situated on Gorakhpur–Mau–Allahabad main line and Delhi–Kanpur–Gorakhpur–Hajipur–Baurauni–Kolkata main line, which is one of the busiest train routes in India.
+It is situated on Gorakhpur–Mau–Allahabad main line and Delhi–Kanpur–Gorakhpur–Siwan–Hajipur–Baurauni–Kolkata main line, which is one of the busiest train routes in India.
 Its code is DEOS.
 It serves Deoria district and nearby district such as Kushinagar and adjoining Bihar district named Gopalganj.
 It served for population for nearly 4 million people.
 All major trains passing from this route stop here.
 Trains passing Deoria connect all major cities in India.
 Very good facility from here to travel major cities like Mumbai, Delhi, Kolkata, Chennai available on daily basis.
 The station consists of three platforms.
 The station caters to about 102 trains daily.